mathiasburger/pgimp/README.md

 # Installation

 The package manager `pip` and the python `setuptools` are required.

-Needs gimp >=2.8.22 because previous versions write their warnings to stdout instead of stderr.
+As gimp uses a python2 interpreter, the pip packages `numpy` and `typing` for python2 need to be installed.

 ## Operating system dependent infos